 I’m always a bit hesitant to put the Philippines in these lists of the cheapest places to retire around the world because, like Cambodia and Thailand, it appeals more to older single men than couples or single women.
 Plus their current president may be the only world leader that’s more unhinged and sexist than our own.
 There’s no denying that the place is a bargain for retirees who come here and rent, however, plus everyone with an education speaks near-native-level English.

 The smiling Filipinos are sociable and fun, plus you’ll never run out of islands to explore.
 Again, for $2K a month in income, you can live quite comfortably.
 If you are 50 years or older, you just need to deposit $10K in a bank if you have a pension or $20K if you don’t.
 This deposit covers one retiree and two dependents.
 You can even waive the $10K requirement if you buy a condo of $50K or more.
 (Foreigners can’t own land here.)

 Do your own due diligence of course and remember that if you don’t like a place personally, it doesn’t matter where it falls on any “best of” list.
 It may be the one of the cheapest places to retire, but you might hate it.
 There’s no substitute for spending real time in a place.
-Rent a house and see what it’s really like to spend time there in non-vacation mode.
+Rent a house and see what it’s really like to live abroad there in non-vacation mode.

 Want to get regular updates on this subject?
 Subscribe to the Cheap Living Abroad Newsletter.